Technical, Ceiling fans

 Why Sparkies Love Ceiling Fans (and Customers Do Too)

-Beyond their top-tier efficiency and cooling comfort, ceiling fans offer a range of practical benefits that make them a smart choice for sparkies and customers alike.
+Other than their top-tier efficiency and cooling comfort, ceiling fans offer practical benefits that make them a smart choice for sparkies and customers alike.

-They’re significantly more affordable to purchase and install than air conditioning systems, and installation is generally quicker and simpler.
-Ceiling fans can also be fitted in more locations, and many homes have ceiling fans in bedrooms, living spaces, and even outdoor spaces like verandas.
-While ducted A/C systems deliver cooling throughout a home, they’re not a suitable option for all homes and budgets and come with their own challenges.
-Ceiling fans, on the other hand, remain an affordable and versatile option for any cooling plan, and if issues arise, they’re usually straightforward to troubleshoot and repair.
+Ceiling fans can be fitted in more locations, and many homes have ceiling fans in bedrooms, living spaces, and even outdoor spaces like verandas.
+While ducted A/C systems can deliver cooling throughout a home, they’re not an option for all homes and budgets and come with their own challenges.
+Ceiling fans, on the other hand, are an affordable and versatile option for any home, and if issues arise, they’re usually straightforward to troubleshoot and repair.

-Ceiling fans with integrated lighting allow electricians to incorporate them into lighting plans, helping to simplify installations.
+Ceiling fans with integrated lights allow electricians to reduce the number of fixtures in a room and simplify installations.
 Modern DC ceiling fans are more efficient and quieter than their AC counterparts and are available with convenient wall controllers or remotes.

 Why Solar and Battery Homes Still Need Ceiling Fans

 Solar power is now installed on around 30 percent of homes Australia-wide.
-On bright days, a rooftop solar system can effectively offset some or all of the energy use of an air conditioner, and with batteries becoming more common, excess energy can be stored for evening use.
+On bright days, a rooftop solar system can offset some or all of the energy use of an air conditioner, and with batteries becoming more common, extra energy can be stored for evening use.

 But solar isn’t a silver-bullet solution.
 A range of factors can limit energy production, including system size, weather conditions and local climate, cleanliness of panels, and surrounding trees and buildings.
-A solar panel is also little help to a hot building in the early evening when the last daylight has left.
+A solar panel is also little help to a hot building in the early evening when the sun goes down.
 On the consumption side, average daily energy usage can exceed what the system generates, especially if multiple air conditioners and appliances are involved.

-It can be a balancing act for owners, as they use energy-intensive appliances like dishwashers, washing machines, and air conditioning during daylight hours.
-Ceiling fans can be a useful tool in stretching solar power further, keeping homes cool into the evening and as an efficient fallback on cloudy days.
+It can be a balancing act for owners as they use high-energy appliances like dishwashers, washing machines, and air conditioning during the daytime.
+Ceiling fans can be a useful tool to stretch solar power further, keeping homes cool into the evening and as an efficient fallback on cloudy days.

 For those with large solar systems that generate excess capacity and a battery system to store it, ceiling fans can still help in ensuring that stored energy goes further, reducing how often batteries cycle, potentially extending their lifespan.
 Owners investing in solar systems are likely already considering energy efficiency and are keen to reach their payback point, when the financial savings surpass installation costs, so ceiling fans are a common-sense option in maximising both comfort and efficiency.